Analysis of Unitarity in Conformal Quantum Gravity: Introduction

 The outline of this work goes as follows.
-In Section II we establish the classical theory of second order conformal gravity (SOCG) that serves as our starting point, while Section III is devoted to the quantization process.
+In Section \ref{sec:classical} we establish the classical theory of second order conformal gravity (SOCG) that serves as our starting point, while Section \ref{sec:quant} is devoted to the quantization process.
 There we derive the gauge-fixed BRST-invariant SOCG total action at the non-linear level, identify the free part of action by linearizing the metric around flat space, and appeal to the LSZ formalism \cite{Lehmann1955} in order to decompose each of the fields in terms of plane wave functions and quantum oscillators.
-The (anti)commutation relations among these oscillators define the quantum theory and allows us to proceed to Section IV where we analyze the unitarity of quantum SOCG.
+The (anti)commutation relations among these oscillators define the quantum theory and allows us to proceed to Section \ref{sec:unitarity} where we analyze the unitarity of quantum SOCG.
 This discussion is divided into two parts; the first going along standard lines with an application of BRST cohomology to demonstrate how the Kugo-Ojima quartet mechanism identifies a physical subspace of the full Fock space which contains only transverse spin-1 and spin-2 states.
 The next part of the unitarity discussion revolves around this physical space, in particular the spin-2 subspace of it which is found to possess an indefinite inner product.
-After discussing this interesting feature, we identify how the ghost problem manifests itself in this covariant operator formalism when we encounter a violation of energy conservation in scattering events.
-Finally, we note that energy conservation may be restored if one makes a simple modification to the LSZ reduction formula.
+After discussing this interesting feature and how it affects the eigenstates of the quantum Hamiltonian operator, we identify how the ghost problem manifests itself in this covariant operator formalism when we encounter a violation of unitarity in scattering events.
 Summaries of the important formalisms employed here and supplemental calculations may be found in the appendices.

 Throughout this work we use the metric signature $(-1,1,1,1)$ and the Riemann tensor sign $\tensor{R}{_\alpha_\beta_\gamma^\delta}=-\partial_\alpha\tensor{\Gamma}{^\delta_\beta_\gamma}+\cdots$.
 We also note that we have made extensive use of the xAct suite of packages \cite{Martin-Garcia2008,Brizuela2009} for Wolfram Mathematica, as well as particular the xTras \cite{Nutma2014a} and FieldsX \cite{Frob2020} supplements, which are invaluable for long calculations involving many tensor indices as were necessary here.